itsolver/msp-marketing-site/src/_posts/2017-11-29-quick-fix-huge-security-flaw-in-macOS-High-Sierra.markdown

 author: angus
 categories:
 - Security
-tags:
-- macOS
-- High Sierra
-- security
-- vulnerability
-- Apple
-- fix
-- solution
 ---

 If you’re running macOS High Sierra, stop and *do this now* to fix the root access vulnerability.

 **Update: Apple has released a fix.
 [Security Update 2017-001](https://support.apple.com/en-au/HT208315).
 Install the update:**
 1. Click Apple icon in menu bar